dhanvina/mom/docs/modules_overview.md

 # Modules Overview

-This document provides a comprehensive overview of all Python modules in the MOM (Meeting Organization Manager) application.
+This document provides a comprehensive overview of all Python modules in the MinutesAI application.
 For architectural details, see [architecture.md](./architecture.md).

 ## Table of Contents
 - [Core Module](#core-module)
 - [Analyzer Module](#analyzer-module)
 - [Extractor Module](#extractor-module)